ortus-docs/contentbox-docs/back-end-development/back-end-development/modules/installing-a-module.md

 If you are not using CommandBox yet, you should be.
 It is not only great for easily spinning up CFML Servers ( multiple server types ), but CommandBox's true strength is using it to manage your projects and packages, similar to 'npm' for node.

 At Ortus Solutions, we use CommandBox to manage all of our CFML Projects.
-We track all of our dependencies, we do not commit any CommandBox module to our Git repos, CommandBox will install dependencies from the CLI during our build process.
+We track all of our dependencies and do not commit any CommandBox module to our Git repos.
+CommandBox will install dependencies from the CLI during our build process.

 Let's walk through installing a ColdBox module, to scan our views for Business Logic, there is a module for that.
 If you look on Forgebox, you'll find Business Logic Scanner by Brad Wood. [https://www.forgebox.io/view/Business-Logic-Scanner](https://www.forgebox.io/view/Business-Logic-Scanner)